Summer Classes

 $40/session

-Intro to Dance: Recommended for students ages 4-5.
-This level serves as a bridge between Creative Movement and the more formal ballet class structure introduced in Pre Ballet.
+Ballet Beginnings: This is a drop off class recommended for students ages 4-5.
+This level serves as a bridge between Creative Movement and the more formal ballet class structure introduced in Primary Ballet.
 It is a good choice for students who would still benefit from some creative exploration of movement while beginning to incorporate more ballet fundamentals.
 The class focuses on developing active listening skills along with motor development, coordination and musicality.

-Beginning Ballet: Recommended for students ages 6+ who have had at least one year of formal ballet training and have an understanding of fundamental vocabulary.
+Ballet A: Recommended for students ages 6+ who have had at least one year of formal ballet training and have an understanding of fundamental vocabulary.
+(For current CBA students, this would be the appropriate level for dancers who were in Ballet 1 for the 2023-24 school year).

-Ballet Dress Code for Boys: Boys in Creative Movement, Intro to Dance, Pre-Ballet and Beginning Ballet should wear a fitted tee-shirt with black leggings, dance tights or shorts.
-Boys in Beginning/Intermediate Ballet and up should wear a fitted tee-shirt with black footed dance tights.
-Black ballet shoes should be worn.
+Option B: A plain, fitted tee-shirt with black leggings, dance tights or shorts.
+Black or white ballet shoes should be worn.
 Long hair should be secured neatly away from the face.
-A dance belt must be worn for dancers ages 9+.
+A dance belt should be worn for dancers ages 9+.